Call (970) 569-7600 or email firstname.lastname@example.org

 - We must receive your Family History Questionnaire and have a copy of the results of any genetic testing of family members, as applicable, prior to scheduling a visit with our genetic counselor.

 If you have a family history of cancer, your chances of getting some types of cancer may be higher than that of the average person.
-The Hereditary Cancer Service evaluates patients' risks and provides guidance for reducing those risks.
+Shaw Cancer Center's hereditary cancer services evaluate patients' risks and provide guidance for reducing those risks.

 We know that genetic factors, in combination with environmental influences, play a role in the development of cancer.
 Many cancers are random occurrences.
 However, some people inherit changes in their genes called mutations, which put them at greater risk for developing cancer.
 This is called hereditary cancer predisposition.